skiwi2/OGNext/README.md

 You **need** to modify the following values:

- - `ologdb` (in `url`) - this is the database name
+ - `ognextdb` (in `url`) - this is the database name
- - `ologuser` - this is the database user, be sure to give it permissions to create tables and modify them
+ - `ognextuser` - this is the database user, be sure to give it permissions to create tables and modify them
- - `ologpassword` - this is the password for the database user
+ - `ognextpassword` - this is the password for the database user

 You **must not** modify the following values: